ADHD

 Help and Support

-Or, for one to one support, please book an appointment with an occupational therapist:
+If you require one to one support, book an appointment with our experienced occupational therapist:

 Visit our dedicated ‘What can help’ pages:

-Each page is tailored for parents of neurodiverse children and neurodiverse individuals seeking resources to improve their wellbeing.
-Here, you’ll find a wealth of information on nutrition and therapeutic support designed to positively impact mood, behavior, and sleep in neurodiverse individuals.
+Each page is tailored for parents of neurodivergent children, and neurodivergent individuals, seeking resources to improve their wellbeing.
+Here, you’ll find a wealth of information on nutrition and therapeutic support designed to positively impact mood, behaviour, and sleep in neurodivergent individuals.